anil-02k/zivo-health/README.md

 ---
 ## Technologies Used
-This project leverages modern web development frameworks and AI APIs for seamless user experience and intelligent analysis.
+This project leverages modern web development frameworks and GEMINI AI APIs for seamless user experience and intelligent analysis.

 ### **Frontend**
 - **Vite** - Fast build tool for React applications